Medically reviewed by Drugs.com. Last updated on Jan 5, 2022.

-Flail chest occurs if 3 or more of your ribs are broken in 2 or more places.
+- A condition called flail chest occurs if 3 or more of your ribs are broken in 2 or more places.
 This condition may make it hard for you to breathe.
-Normally, when you take a breath, your rib cage expands.
-Flail chest prevents your ribs from expanding.
-This can cause your broken ribs to push inward on your organs.

 What are the signs and symptoms of a rib fracture?

 - Chest wall pain that worsens when you breathe, move, or cough

 - Shortness of breath or difficulty taking a deep breath

 How is a rib fracture diagnosed?